Trntybth/Trntybth/README.md

 👋 Hi, I'm Trinity Booth!
 I am a Software Engineering student at the University of Salford.
-I am 24, looking to grow my career in the field of computer science.
+I am 24, looking to grow my career.

 👀 I am passionate about software development, with a particular interest in Object-Oriented Programming (OOP) principles and best practices.